halcyon/renewedbrain.com/brain-injury.md

 ### What does neuropsychological testing involve?

-Testing usually takes 4-6 hours, sometimes more, depending on the problem.
+Testing usually takes 4-6 hours, sometimes more, depending on the issue.
 The first hour is an interview with the patient and any family members that may be able to provide additional information about the patient’s history.
 You will be asked extensive questions about your symptoms, medical history, psychiatric and